GUHAN4009/Customer_Behaviour_Analysis/README.md

 - **Python** (pandas, matplotlib) — data cleaning and analysis
 - **Power BI** — interactive dashboard
 - **PowerPoint** — presentation slides
+---

+👤 About Me
+I'm Guhan, a Computer Science student specializing in Data Science.
+This project is part of my ongoing effort to build practical, portfolio-ready experience in data engineering and analytics.